yorge-dev/grants4art/PROJECT_SUMMARY.md

 ## Overview

-A full-stack web application for discovering and aggregating grant opportunities for designers and artists in Texas.
-The platform features AI-powered grant discovery, an admin review system, and a clean public interface inspired by layoffs.fyi.
+A full-stack web application for discovering and aggregating grant opportunities for designers and across the nation and based on a user's location.
+The platform features AI-powered grant discovery, an admin review system, and a clean public interface that is simple

 ## What Was Built